 During winter, when the daylight disappeared early, people finished their outdoor chores and headed for the warmth of the fireplace.
 In the light of the fire, they had something to eat and rested for a while before the lamp was lit.

 For many, this twilight hour was the part of the day that later in life evoked happy childhood memories: maybe the sight of a dear mother darning an old sock in front of the fire – or the sound of the peaceful breathing of a father resting in his bed.

 In the hour of twilight, there was peace and quiet; no lamp was lit until it was almost entirely dark.

 Later, when the lamp was burning, the people started their various evening chores and activities.

 Father mended a shoe, made a wooden rake or rubbed the horse’s harness with grease.

 Mother would sit with her spinning wheel, making the wool into yarn.
 Often she would do this during the autumn.
-After Christmas she would use the yarn to weave the cloth needed for the family’s clothing.
+After Christmas, she would use the thread to weave the cloth needed for the family’s clothing.

 The old farm and the family living there was a self-sufficient entity.
 From the beginning of time up until not so long ago, this was how our Norwegian ancestors lived their lives.